Two-component inner--outer scaling model for the wall-pressure spectrum at high Reynolds number

-The outer parameters $A^{\text{out}}$, $p^{\text{out}}_{\mathrm{high}}$, and $q^{\text{out}}$ aim to capture the $\Rt$ dependent behaviour of the pressure spectra.
-At low $\Rt$, outer structures are weak relative to the convective ridge implying a low amplitude, steep decay, and rapid roll-off.
+The outer parameters $A^{\text{out}}$, $p^{\text{out}}_{\mathrm{high}}$, and $q^{\text{out}}$ {are left free to empirically fit to the available data and} aim to capture the $\Rt$ dependent behaviour of the pressure spectra.
+At low $\Rt$, outer structures are weak relative to the {inner-scaled peak} implying a low amplitude, steep decay, and rapid roll-off.
 At high $\Rt$, outer structures become stronger and populate a broader frequency range, meaning the amplitude is larger, decays more slowly, and the roll-off is less steep.
 To incorporate this $\Rt$ dependence, we allow $A^{\text{out}}$, $p^{\text{out}}_{\mathrm{high}}$, and $q^{\text{out}}$ to vary with $\Rt$.
 Specifically, we choose a logistic (sigmoidal) form for these dependencies, which ensures smooth transition between asymptotic values at low and high $\Rt$:

 where $a_A, b_A, a_p, b_p, a_q, b_q$ are constants determined from data fits.
 The asymptotes are chosen to embed the observation that

 \\ and to ensure stability as $\Rt\to\infty$.